|

 309. filial

-designating the generation or the sequence of generations following the parental generation
+designating the generation following the parental generation

 310. fissure